 Average reader rating on Hotels.com: 8.4/10 “Very Good”

-The main reason to book here is for the North-end feel (if you need a primer on Cozumel’s three main hotel zones and their respective vibes read this article, next), slightly more swanky rooms, and a terrific terrace and infinity pool perfect for Cozumel sunsets.
+The main reason to book a stay Cozumel’s Coral Princess Dive Resort is for the North-end feel, slightly more swanky rooms, and a terrific terrace and infinity pool perfect for Cozumel sunsets.

 It also may have more activities and on-property things to do for non-divers if you’re coming in a mixed group, though it’s farther from town and generally less walkable than the dive hotels closer to San Miguel, proper.

-Making the switch to a Wyndham property in 2020 doesn’t seem to have changed the dive-friendly nature of this classic Cozumel hotel property just south of downtown.
+Making the switch to a Wyndham property in 2020 doesn’t seem to have changed the dive-friendly nature of the very popular Hotel Cozumel Resort by Wyndham, a classic diver-friendly all-inclusive Cozumel hotel property just south of downtown San Miguel.

 The main thing that’s changed is its signature orange color!
 It’s now white.